Feedback Linearisation with State Constraints

 1) For all $(t,x) \in [t_0,\infty) \times \R^n$, $L_gL_f^i\psi_k(t,x)=0$ for $i \in \{0,\dots,\rho_k-2\}$,

 2) For all $(t,x) \in [t_0,\infty) \times \R^n$, $L_gL_f^{\rho_k-1}\psi_k(t,x) \neq 0$.\\ Recalling that Lie derivatives were defined in Eq.~\eqref{eq: Lie derivatives}. \fi \end{defn}

 Let us now consider a system $\Sigma=(f,g,h,x_0)$~\eqref{tuple} with state constraint given in Eq.~\eqref{state ineq cons}.
-For simplicity, we initially assume that the dimension of the constraint function, $\phi$, is equal to the dimension of the input, $u$, that is \ifNJDarticle \else \fi See Section~\ref{subsec: sequential aug} for the generalisation to $r=\alpha m$, where $\alpha \in \N$.
+For simplicity, we initially assume that the dimension of the constraint function, $\phi$, is equal to the dimension of the input, $u$, that is

+See Section~\ref{subsec: sequential aug} for the generalisation to $r=\alpha m$, where $\alpha \in \N$.
 To augment the dynamics and capture the state constraint, we follow \cite{jacobson1969transformation} by introducing a time-varying slack variable given by the following equation,

 where $x(t)$ is the solution to IVP~\eqref{system's ODE} and $Z:=[\frac{1}{2}z_1^2,\dots,\frac{1}{2}z_r^2]^\top \in \R^r$.
 Note, if $Z(t)=0$ for some $t>0$, then $\phi(t,x(t))=0$, implying the state trajectory, $x(t)$, is on the boundary of the state constraint.